ziyaad30/ForwardTacotron/README.md

 ```
 python gen_forward.py --alpha 1 --input_text 'this is whatever you want it to be' griffinlim
 ```
-If you want to use the [MelGAN](https://github.com/seungwonpark/melgan) vocoder, you can produce .mel files with:
+If you want to use the [MelGAN](https://github.com/seungwonpark/melgan) or [HiFiGAN](https://github.com/jik876/hifi-gan) vocoder, you can produce .mel files with:
 ```
 python gen_forward.py --input_text 'this is whatever you want it to be' melgan
 ```